karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 mv newfile.txt myfolder
 ```

 Let's list the contents of the folders.
-Where did "myfile.txt" go?
+Where did "newfile.txt" go?

 We can also use the command **mv** to rename files: